MLee2324/posturechecker/README.md

 python train/train.py
 ```

-This will:
+This script will:

-- Load all CSV files
+- Load all collected CSV files
+- Combine the dataset
 - Train a Random Forest classifier
 - Evaluate model performance
 - Save the trained model as: